 - Access and Egress Methods

-Every working platform level must be provided with a safe and suitable access.
-This can be achieved by means of a built-in ladder or stair access tower or by direct access from within the building or structure.
+Every working platform level must be provided with safe and suitable access.
+This can be achieved by means of a heavy-duty built-in ladder or stair access tower or by direct access from within the building or structure.
 Stair access can be constructed with either aluminum stair units or steel stair stringers as outlined on the following pages:

 i.
 Ladder Access